ben-xD/talkdash/README.md

 - Adjust time remaining for the speaker remotely.

 Still in development.
 It currently only shows the time elapsed and time remaining.

+## Technology
+- Solid and Tailwind for UI
+- Cloudflare for deployment